 When choosing a major, The College of Westchester students have several choices to make.
-Scroll down to see a full list of majors offered at The College of Westchester below.
+Scroll down to the bottom of this page to see a full list of majors offered at The College of Westchester.

 Each branch of the miltary has its own ROTC program, but not every program is available at every university.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.